UdayGodaba/Netflix_Clone/README.md

 - Initialized Sign In and Sign Up logic
 - Setup Redux toolkit
 - TMDB is used as an API for movies
+- Layout of Browse Section
+- Background video and text

 # Features